peterhinch/micropython-micro-gui/README.md

 free RAM.
 Note that, at 37.5KiB, this display is the worst-case in terms of RAM usage.
 A smaller display or a Pyboard D would offer more headroom.

-#### A performance boost

-A firmware change in V1.17 has enabled the code size to be reduced.
-It has also accelerated text rendering on color displays.
-Use of color displays now requires firmware V1.17 or later.
-Existing users should update the display driver and GUI core files and should ensure that the new file `drivers/boolpalette.py` exists.

 ###### [Contents](./README.md#0-contents)

 ## 1.9 Firmware and dependencies

-Users of color displays should ensure that firmware is V1.17 or later.
-If this cannot be met, there is a [workround](./README.md#24-old-firmware).
+Firmware should be V1.17 or later.
 The source tree includes all dependencies.
 These are listed to enable users to check for newer versions or to read docs:

  * [writer.py](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/writer.py)
  Provides text rendering of Python font files.